rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/522_trigger-and-rollback-builds.md

 In the **Development>Builds** page select the particular build from the build list and click on **SHOW MORE**, this will open the **Details** tab of the selected build.
-It displays information on the build, current build trigger and tag names, git repository etc.
+It displays information on the build, current build generation number, git repository etc.

 Suppose the current build generation number is _i_.
 If you update the source code in the git repository, you may want to trigger a new build to reflect the new code changes.